MLBB M5 World Championship: Qualified teams

 Notable teams including ONIC Esports, SeeYouSoon, RRQ Akira and Team SMG returns to the world stage from their previous World Championship campaigns.
 Notably, ONIC Esports and RRQ Akira returns after M4 and Team SMG and SeeYouSoon returns after M3.

-Amid the new format of the MLBB World Championship, two notable teams in AP Bren and Burmese Ghouls makes a remarkable return after their M2 campaign.
-AP Bren, were the MLBB M2 World Champions, defeating Burmese Ghouls in the process.
-Formerly known as Bren Esports, the M2 World Champions boasted popular players such as Carlito "Ribo" Ribo Jr., Allan "Lusty" Jr., Ralph "Coco" Sampang, and ECHO superstar and two-time world champion Karl "KarlTzy" Nepomuceno.
-After their victory over Blacklist International, the likes of M2 World Champions Angelo Kyle "Pheww" Arcangel and Charles "FlapTzy" Canon make a return to the international stage alongside M2 World Champion Coach Francis "Ducky" Glindro.
+Amid the new format of the MLBB World Championship, two teams, AP Bren and Burmese Ghouls, made a return after their M2 campaign.
+AP Bren were the MLBB M2 World Champions, defeating Burmese Ghouls in the process.
+Formerly known as Bren Esports, the M2 World Champions included players such as Carlito "Ribo" Ribo Jr., Allan "Lusty" Jr., Ralph "Coco" Sampang, and Karl "KarlTzy" Nepomuceno.
+After their victory over Blacklist International, M2 World Champions Angelo Kyle "Pheww" Arcangel and Charles "FlapTzy" Canon returned to the international stage alongside M2 World Champion Coach Francis "Ducky" Glindro.

 Meanwhile, Burmese Ghouls returns with a new roster with new faces than the M2 squad.

 Official rosters

 Returning teams from the previous MLBB World Championships include Blacklist International, ONIC Esports and RRQ Akira while newer teams such as Geek Fam Indonesia, Bigetron Sons, HomeBois, Team Flash, Triple Esports, Fire Flux Esports, TheOhioBrothers and most of the wildcard teams will be part of their first world championships.

 AP Bren marks a return as the M2 World Champions alongside Burmese Ghouls who were their finals opponents on the aforementioned series, Blacklist International are returning for their third-consecutive Worlds after winning M3 and runners-up for M4.
 SeeYouSoon and Team SMG returns since M3 and Deus Vult returns since M1.